 Flexible time system

-Many designers, design works and IT companies adopt the flex-time system.
+Many designers, design works and IT companies adopt the flexible time system.

 Discretionary labor system